Republik: Organization

+Journalism

-JournalismRepublik publishes between one and three articles every day, focusing on the quality of news rather than quantity.
+Republik publishes between one and three articles every day, focusing on the quality of news rather than quantity.
 One journalist for the magazine has stated that it tries to emphasize intersectionality in its coverage: viewing a story from a diversity of perspectives or disciplines.

 After Republik publishes news stories, it hosts live discussion and debate fora with its readers.
 The magazine's creators and journalists state that critical reader feedback and community is a defining characteristic of their project.

 The magazine has tended to focus on political and international topics, but has also published an exposé on construction fraud in a small Swiss town, a report on a controversial Swiss mosque, and tax evasion by the rich in Europe.
 Republik also published an interview with UN Special Rapporteur on Torture Nils Melzer, discussing the case of Julian Assange.
-According to the Columbia Journalism Review, Republik has sought to write stories less dominated by US President Donald Trump, and instead focus on Swiss politics.Republik has created a podcast, Klang, that covers opera and classical music.
+According to the Columbia Journalism Review, Republik has sought to write stories less dominated by US President Donald Trump, and instead focus on Swiss politics.

+Republik has created a podcast, Klang, that covers opera and classical music.